 From the City of Lake Charles

 LAKE CHARLES, La.
-(KPLC) - The City of Lake Charles provides the following Hurricane updates for Monday, September 14, 2020.
+(KPLC) - The City of Lake Charles provides the following update for today, Wednesday, September 16, 2020.

 New for Today: